SGDilakshan/calculator-html-css-js/README.md

 4) Inline JavaScript for real-time interaction

 ## 🙌 Acknowledgements
-Feel free to improve or fork this project.
-Contributions are always welcome!
+Contributions and improvements are always welcome!
+Feel free to fork or enhance this project.
-Made with ❤️ using HTML, CSS & JavaScript.
+Made with ❤️ using HTML, CSS, and JavaScript.